meejah/txtorcon/docs/guide.rst

   NOT** document the current state of the code.

-An "Onion Service" (also called a "Hidden Service") refers to a feature of Tor allowing servers (e.g. a Web site) to get additional security properties such as: hiding their network location; providing end-to-end encryption; self-certifying domain-names; or offering authentication.
+An "Onion Service" (also called a "Hidden Service") refers to a feature of Tor allowing servers (e.g. a Web site) to be availble via Tor.
+These bring additional security properties such as: hiding the server's network location; providing end-to-end encryption;
+self-certifying domain-names; no NAT issues; or offering authentication.
 For details of how this works, please read `Tor's documentation on Hidden Services
 <https://www.torproject.org/docs/hidden-services.html.en>`_.